crystalatk/Digital-Crafts-Classes/SeanQotD.md

 This is going to be even worse than live coding, we are going to do live searching...
 Screw you if you can't read!
 Who cares?!
 You can revolt later...
+It's like a library in here.
+I just make everything about me.
+Ryan-There are treatments for what you've got.

 Patrick- "I'm from Alabama, so I don't really read."